mbaumer/us_hep_funding/docs/_states/CA.md

 <a name="CA-23"></a>
 [Back to top](#top)
 ## CA-23 -- Rep. Kevin McCarthy (R)
+### Committees
+Kevin McCarthy is not on any of our key committees

 ### HEP Grants
 ```
 In the past 5 years, this district has received: $4,747,000.00 in SC HEP grants.